guilhemmarchand/telegraf-kafka/docs/implementation.rst

 - In this directory, copy the command center properties file that you use for command center, at the minimal you need to define the kafka broker and zookeeper connection string:

+.. admonition:: properties

-*Notes: we use the properties file to bootrap the command center console consumer, not an instance of the command center, so you can certainly be even more strict and remove any useless parameter here.*
+    - We use the properties file to bootrap the command center console consumer, not an instance of the command center
+    - You can remove most of the configuration from the properties, what is required is providing the connectivity settings to your Kafka brokers
+    - Do not update the setting ``confluent.controlcenter.data.dir`` from your Command center configuration, if the directory cannot be used by the container, the console consumer will not start

 *control-center.properties*